2-fly-4-ai/udemy-downloader/packaging/windows/README.md

 Notes
 - The host requires the frozen `bin\\udemy-downloader.exe` on Windows (no Python `main.py` fallback).
 If it’s missing, jobs fail with `packaged_exe_not_found`.
 - The host prepends `{app}\\tools` to PATH, so included tools are used automatically
+- The installer build enforces `tools\\shaka-packager.exe` to exist; the build script ensures it by downloading the latest release automatically.
 - DRM keys still need to be provided by the user (`keyfile.json` in `{app}`)

 Troubleshooting